ScienceABC123/Simple-ARM-Graphics-Library/README.md

-PrintStringLeft, prints a left justified string at x,y location PrintStringRight, prints a right justified string at x,y location PrintStringCenter, prints a center justified at x,y location
+PrintStringLeft, prints a left justified string at x,y location PrintStringRight, prints a right justified string at x,y location PrintStringCenter, prints a center justified string at x,y location

 DrawRectOutline, draws a foreground color rectangle bounded by x1,y1 and x2,y2 DrawRectFilled, draws a foreground color rectangle filled with background color bounded by x1,y1 and x2,y2